-based on conduct for which a practitioner is immune under Alternative A, subsection (a).
+Alt.
+A, subsection (b) provides all persons with protection from vicarious liability based on conduct for which a practitioner is immune under Alt.
+A(a).
 This includes entities that facilitate the deployment of practitioners (e.g., state ESAR-VHP systems), entities that coordinate their services (e.g., disaster relief organizations, churches), entities that employ the volunteers in non-emergencies (e.g., hospitals, clinics), and host entities that actually use the volunteers during emergencies.
 All of these persons are often concerned about their potential liability in the deployment or use of volunteer health practitioners during emergencies.
 Even though the law of the state might not hold them liable for the actions of an immunized volunteer health practitioner, the affirmative statement precluding vicarious liability resolves confusion by clearly protecting any person who may in perception or actuality be exposed to such liability.
 This provides important incentives that will permit the broadest and most effective use of available practitioners.
 However, the protection is limited to vicarious liability.
 Nothing in the Act protects a person other than a volunteer health practitioner from liability for its own negligence, including negligent supervision.